Stock events for Alico, Inc. (ALCO)

 Demand Seasonality affecting Alico, Inc.’s stock price

-Historically, Alico's citrus operations were seasonal, with the majority of gross profit and cash flows recognized in the second and third fiscal quarters.
-With the wind-down of citrus operations, these seasonal patterns are expected to diminish.
-The company's new focus on diversified land management will introduce different seasonality dynamics, with agricultural leases subject to agricultural seasonality and real estate development influenced by broader economic cycles.
+Historically, Alico's business has been seasonal, with the majority of its citrus crop typically harvested in the second and third fiscal quarters.
+However, with the ongoing strategic transformation and the winding down of its capital-intensive citrus operations, these traditional seasonal patterns are expected to diminish.
+The company's shift towards diversified land management and real estate development is likely to alter its demand seasonality profile in the future.

 Overview of Alico, Inc.’s business